limbernie/limbernie.github.io/_posts/2018-07-09-google-ctf-beginners-quest-part-1.md

 ![Encrypted Flag](/assets/images/posts/google-ctf-beginners-quest-part-1/6291b626.png)

-It's obvious that the contents of the email is not in clear, encrypted by some kind of substitution cipher.
+It's obvious that the contents of the email is not in plaintext, encrypted by Caesar cipher.
 To that end, I wrote `caesar.sh`, a `bash` script wrapped around `tr`.

 ```bash
 #!/bin/bash